 - National origin

-The bill works to ensure that all of the above categories be paid at a wage that is the equal of that which an employee outside the same protected class in the same work environment, is paid for either equal work or “substantially similar work, when viewed as a composite of skill, effort, and responsibility, and performed under similar working conditions.”
+The bill works to ensure that all of the above categories be paid at a wage that is equal to an employee outside the same protected class in the same work environment.
+Specifically, they are to be paid equally for equal work or “substantially similar work, when viewed as a composite of skill, effort, and responsibility, and performed under similar working conditions.”

 In addition to expanding these protected groups, it also places less of a burden on employees to prove wage discrimination by requiring the employers to pay at equal rates for “substantially similar” work.

-To prove discrimination did not occur, an employer would still need to show that the pay difference was justified by seniority, merit, quantity or quality production, and factors such as training, education, or prior experience.
+To prove discrimination did not occur, an employer would still need to show that the pay difference was justified.
+Higher pay can be justified by:

 Fair Labor Standards Act (FLSA)

 In addition to the New York state employment laws, there are federal protections for employees in regards to minimum wage and overtime pay requirements.